Experimental Bounds on Deformed Muon Lifetime Dilation

 In \cite{Bailey:1977de}, the reported momentum of the muon and the weighted average of the measured lifetime for both muons and antimuons, along with its mass and mean lifetime according to the Particle Data Group (PDG) \cite{ParticleDataGroup:2022pth}, are

 Using these values, we can calculate the bounds on the quantum gravity parameter $\xi^{(n)}$ by considering the maximum and minimum values of $t_{\text{exp}}$.
-For $s=\pm 1$, the bounds for $n=1$ and $n=2$ are
+We insert this information in Eq.\eqref{eq:dil_time1}, and compare with the maximum and minimum experimental values to derive the bounds.
+For positive and negative $\xi$'s, the bounds for $n=1$ and $n=2$ are of the order

 These bounds are far from the Planck scale, a consequence of the measurements being conducted with particles at GeV energy levels.
 This is typical of experiments aimed at measuring the anomalous magnetic moment of the muon.
-This value of the Lorentz factor effectively removes the contribution of the stabilizing quadrupole electrostatic field from the muon’s relation between the angular frequency and the electromagnetic field, described by the Thomas-Bargmann-Michel-Telegdi equation \cite{jegerlehner2008anomalous}.
+This value of the Lorentz factor effectively removes the contribution of the stabilizing quadrupole electrostatic field from the muon’s relation between the angular frequency and the electromagnetic field, described by the Thomas-Bargmann-Michel-Telegdi equation~\cite{jegerlehner2008anomalous}.

+With this observation, we would like to point out that a dedicated high-precision experiment measuring the muon-lifetime in the laboratory frame dependent on their energy, would be a formidable window to Planck scale physics.
+We could improve the bounds presented here easily if better data would be available.

-However, since this effect has an amplifier of the order $(|p|/m)^2$ \eqref{eq:dil_time1}, , improvements could be achieved by examining observables that depend on the dilated lifetime of more energetic particles, such as the spectra of particles produced by cosmic rays \cite{Lobo:2021yem}.
+Due to the absence of better data, we will search for consequences of the dilated lifetime in further observations, which are however, more indirect.
+Since this effect has an amplifier of the order $(|p|/m)^2$, see \eqref{eq:dil_time1}, improvements could be achieved by examining observables that depend on the dilated lifetime of more energetic particles, and for which data is available, such as the spectra of particles produced by cosmic rays \cite{Lobo:2021yem}.